Festivals & Camps

-The UNO Show Choir Festival is going into its 19th season.
+The UNO Show Choir Festival is going into its 21st season.
 This festival hosts on average over 50 groups.
 Groups are broken into sections from JV/Prep Ensembles, Women's and School Division for the Varsity Groups.
 Each division receives awards for the top ranking groups determined by the judges.
-Please join us for the this exciting festival!
+Please join us for this exciting Festival!

-For more information, please contact Prof. Dayle Johnson
+For more information, please contact Dr. Derrick Fox

 Great Plains Jazz Festival

 Founded in 1973, UNO's Great Plains Jazz Festival is one of the premier educational jazz festivals in the nation.
 Featuring nationally renowned adjudicators and clinicians, the festival is designed to be an educational experience for band directors and students from middle school through college.
 Ensembles perform for written and taped comments and then proceed to a different room for a clinic from one of the adjudicators.
 In addition to the individualized clinic that each band receives, participants also have the opportunity to attend general clinic sessions presented by guest artists and adjudicators.
 The highlight of the festival is the opportunity to hear professional jazz concerts for free or greatly reduced prices.
 Jazz artists that have recently appeared at the Great Plains Jazz Festival include the Brubeck Brothers, Bela Fleck, the USAF Noteables Jazz Ensemble, the Jim Widner Big Band, the New Orleans Jazz Orchestra, Jim Pugh, Marvin Stamm, Hubert Laws, and the Blue Note 7 featuring Ravi Coltrane and Nicholas Payton.

 UNO String Olympics is a day-long skills and general fun event for younger string players.
 This is not an audience participation event, and is only open to the registered elementary through middle school participants.